jmah/cinesync_ruby/README.markdown

 ## Support

-If you have any questions using the cineSync Python library, or with the cineSync integration features in general, please contact [support@cinesync.com](mailto:support@cinesync.com).
+If you have any questions using the cineSync Ruby library, or with the cineSync integration features in general, please contact [support@cinesync.com](mailto:support@cinesync.com).

 ## Links